junxian428/HTB_Certified_Junior_Cybersecurity_Associate/6. Windows Fundamentals/2. Operating System Structure/README.md

 The tree command can provide us with a large amount of information.
 The following command can be used to walk through all the files in the C drive, one screen at a time.
 This command can be modified to be run against any directory.

 tree c:\ /f | more

+Questions

+Answer the question(s) below to complete this Section and earn cubes!

+Target(s): Click here to spawn the target system!

+RDP to XXX (XXX) with user "htb-student" and password "Academy_WinFun!"

+- 0 Find the non-standard directory in the C drive.
+Submit the contents of the flag file saved in this directory.

+  c8fe8d977d3a0c655ed7cf81e4d13c75